 Responsible gambling protects players who have been identified as “at risk”.
 Sometimes the operator does this by analysing gambling behaviour.
 It can also be done through player self-identification, but the onus is on the operator to block the player’s transactions.
 Intelligence from wider identity data inside and outside the business can also stop the player simply setting up a new account under a different name.

 Recently, the head of regulatory affairs at Sky Betting and Gaming, Kira Mendelsohn, revealed: “In measuring and analysing data, we are able to broaden the range of people we engage with and begin to understand individual customer behaviour.
 This means we are able to further identify those players who may be at risk, interact with them at key points and minimise this risk.

 There is an extra benefit to regular monitoring of player behaviour.
 Operators have found that the technology they use to identify a problem gambler can also highlight highly engaged and potential VIP players.
 The responsibility towards vulnerable players is definitely more than a compliance exercise, it makes sound business sense too.

-Morgan Stanley Global Gaming Report 2015
+Sources: Morgan Stanley Global Gaming Report 2015